 The Dow Jones Industrial Average is down nearly 300 points, a 2.20-percent decline over yesterday’s closing figure.
-Although the markets were up overnight, even after President Obama was declared the victor in the 2012 presidential election
+Although the markets were up overnight, even after President Obama was declared the victor in the 2012 presidential election, they’ve since taken a deep dive.
+Part of this steep decline is due to the announcement out of Europe that Germany’s economy is slowing and part of the decline is due to the looming fiscal cliff issue.

 The current CNNMoney.com headline reads, “Dow plunges below 13,000” with the subtitle, “Investors focus on how Obama plans to avoid the fiscal cliff following his re-election.”
 The fiscal cliff was here before the election and it is still an issue now, albeit with a lame duck Congress in session.
 Now that the election has been decided, investors and the corporate world are returning their focus to the fiscal cliff.